SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

  ![](Assets/P2_2_CPFlags.png)

->NOTE
->
+!!! info
->The skill will work fine without those two flags.
+    The skill will work fine without those two flags.
 If you want to be able to launch ability and run away asap – feel free to not use them.

 ### Ability

 Next go to ability and change it's effect to our new persistent effect.